Charli Taft: Career

 When she was starting out as a songwriter, Taft made around a dozen trips to Stockholm and Copenhagen, where she wrote for some of the most prominent names in the music industry.
 In 2014, she was one of 14 acts awarded funding of over £250,000 by the British government as part of a plan to promote their artists overseas.
 She then used this money to travel to Seoul to start writing for South Korean artists.

 While still in Europe, Taft met fellow songwriter Daniel "Obi" Klein, with whom she would later collaborate on a number of songs, at a songwriting camp in Copenhagen.
-They wrote the song "Lips" which was released by one of South Korea's most influential girl groups, Girls' Generation in 2013 as a track from their third Japanese studio album Love & Peace.
+They wrote the song "Lips" which was released by South Korean girl group Girls' Generation in 2013 as a track from their third Japanese studio album Love & Peace.
 The group's company S.M.
 Entertainment invited Taft to come to Seoul and take part in songwriting camps at SM Studios.
 In 2014, she co-produced a song for Japanese artist Namie Amuro and in August, S.M.
 Entertainment artist and Shinee member Taemin released "Ace", which Taft composed with Klein, Deez and Ylva Dimberg, as a track from his first extended play of the same name.

 On Taft's first trip to South Korea, she wrote the song "Automatic" with Klein; it was released in 2015 by another S.M.
 Entertainment girl group, Red Velvet, as one of two singles they promoted for their first extended play Ice Cream Cake.
 Months later, she and Klein co-produced another song for the group titled "Time Slip" which was a track in their first studio album The Red.
 In the same year, she released her debut single "Pieces" on 30 November.